 In March 2017, the FASB issued ASU 2017-07 which amended its guidance on the accounting related to defined benefit plans and other post-retirement benefits.
 This amendment requires the service cost component of net periodic pension and post-retirement benefit cost be presented in the same line item as other employee compensation costs, while the other components be presented separately as non-operating income (expense).
 The amendment will be effective for the Company beginning in its first quarter of fiscal year 2019.
-Early adoption is permitted.
-The Company is evaluating the impact of adopting this amendment to its consolidated financial statements.
+The Company does not expect that the adoption of this guidance will have a material impact on its consolidated financial statements.